 The guests' names are written in the top left corner, except for formal luncheon and dinner invitations designed to include them in the middle of the card.

-No prefixes, such as 'the Right Honourable' or 'the Honourable', are employed.
+No prefixes, such as 'the Right Hon' or 'the Hon', are employed.

 No letters after the name are included.